Reiko

 When scientific and research communities lack autonomy to carry out such work - scholars, policy-makers, the judiciary, medical doctors and the general public are left on the back-foot when discussing complex socio-biological issues.
 The barriers to research promote systemic ignorance and the science remains undone.
 Independent voices can be rare, and careers may be threatened if they deviate from established norms.

-Unwittingly, blind, or captured environments delay transformative innovation, critical to human resilience and, arguably, national security.
-For example, it is unlikely New Zealand scientists are testing drinking water for mixture toxicity effects, and conducting laboratory research to identify biomarkers from exposure synergies.
+Examples demonstrate our lag.
 As a consequence, there is no research investment at scale looking at enhanced filtration technologies to strip hormone-level chemicals from drinking water, but also to prevent emission of waste stream chemicals into rivers.
-In parallel, New Zealand's nutritional research environment is poor, and there is no evident science institute engaged in evaluating the relationship of undernutrition with not only metabolic disease, but mental illness and educational performance.
+In parallel, New Zealand's nutritional research environment is poor, and there is no evident science institute engaged in evaluating the relationship of nutrient insufficiency, and the role of optimum nutrition, not only to more greatly appreciate the scientific underpinnings of metabolic disease, but the impact on psychiatric and brain-related disorders and educational performance.
 Increasing levels of disease and disorder in the human population, lowers productivity, alters intelligence and impairs the capacity to contest future threats.
 Such high-level work is not undertaken.

-SCIENCE ADVICE
+SCIENCE ADVICE FOR PUBLIC GOOD STEWARDSHIP

 Governance and regulatory arenas are intensely political.
 Billions of dollars are dedicated to science used specifically to support regulatory decision-making and on political lobbying to media interests, officials, elected members and science advisors.
 Vested commercial interests habitually present scientific evidence to support sufficient safety to authorise release of a technology as certain.
 However, once deployed into the environment, once there is evidence of human or environmental harm, their energies turn to the production of scientific information that perpetuates uncertainty and doubt in order to avoid and delay regulation.